cronvel/smart-preprocessor/documentation.md

 ## Recommandations / Good practices

-* Your source code should be working without any preprocessing, that's what make
-  <a href="http://npmjs.org/package/preprocessor.js">preprocessor.js</a> a bad thing, JS must run unprocessed.
+* Your source code should be working without any preprocessing, that's what make [Preprocessor.js](http://npmjs.org/package/preprocessor) a bad thing, Javascript must run unprocessed.
 * In fact, your source code should be your standard / production version
 * Use runtime preprocessor's *.require()* only for development, debugging, or any kind of fail-safe or emergency mode, that's not a good practice to use it for production running in standard mode.